 Overmolding of the grid stiffened panel combined elements of press forming and injection molding, and demonstrated the excellent bonding between the two compounds.
 This resulted in a part that had the geometrical stiffness of an injected grid with the material performance of a continuous fibre reinforced composite, all realized with the fast production speed of injection molding – with a cycle time of less than two minutes.

 Overmolded thermoplastic composites offer huge opportunities for components that are produced in large volume:

 Possibilities for tomorrow

 However the value of the technology magnifies when considering applications beyond the existing part design:

 This freedom could enable iterative savings as components are transitioned to thermoplastic solutions.
 And with the upside potential for engineers to design a disruptive component to address multiple needs with a single part, it could shape the future of large volume complex component development.

-If you are at CAMX and interested in learning more about the overmoulding of PEEK compounds, come to our technical paper presentation “Overmoulding of PEEK Compounds for Composite Aerospace Brackets” by Stuart Green on Weds 13th Sept at 3pm, or visit TxV Aerospace Composites, a Tri-Mack and Victrex joint venture, at Stand T72 to find out more about composite solutions for high volume aircraft applications.
+If you are at CAMX and interested in learning more about the overmolding of PEEK compounds, come to our technical paper presentation “Overmolding of PEEK Compounds for Composite Aerospace Brackets” by Stuart Green on Weds 13th Sept at 3pm, or visit TxV Aerospace Composites, a Tri-Mack and Victrex joint venture, at Stand T72 to find out more about composite solutions for high volume aircraft applications.